Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties: Staged Co-Deployment of Multi-Subsystem Systems

 The difference between this formulation and the previous one is that it considers the coupling between different subsystems.
 The cost function for each subsystem is also dependent on both its own local variables and the coupling variables from all other subsystems.

-Consider again the example of infrastructure capacity expansion, but this time, for both water distribution and electricity power plant infrastructure systems, denoted by Subsystems A and B. We assume that there is coupling between these two systems; a larger water distribution infrastructure capacity means a larger electricity demand, and a larger electricity power plant means a larger water demand.
+Consider again the example of infrastructure capacity expansion, but this time, for two subsystems (e.g., water generation infrastructure and electricity power plant infrastructure), denoted by Subsystems A and B. We assume that there is a coupling between these two subsystems; for example, a larger water generation infrastructure capacity leads to a larger electricity demand, and a larger electricity power plant leads to a larger water demand.
 These couplings are captured by the coupling variables $x_{AB}$ (from B to A) and $x_{BA}$ (from A to B) as shown in Fig. \ref{coupling}.

 This formulation is shown below: